BroadbandForum/usp/specification/messages/index.md

 `string obj_path`

-This field contains the Path Name of the deleted Object instance.
+This field contains the Path Name of the deleted Object Instance.

 ##### OperationComplete fields